 The NSABB also notes that lines between biology and other disciplines are increasingly blurred as multidisciplinary approaches are employed for addressing complex biological problems.
 For example, mathematical modeling and chemical engineering approaches are often combined with more traditional biologic techniques to solve a problem.
 Consequently, disciplines not ordinarily considered to fall within the life sciences may yield dual use biological information.
-Therefore, the Board recommends that the US government consider the need to apply dual use research oversight measures beyond what is usually thought of as the traditional life sciences disciplines.
+Therefore, the NSABB recommends that the U.S. Government consider the need to apply dual use research oversight measures beyond what is usually thought of as the traditional life sciences disciplines.

-Roles and Responsibilities in Oversight of Life Sciences Research with Dual Use Potential
+Roles and Responsibilities in Oversight of Life Sciences Research With Dual Use Potential

-• Researchers are the most critical element in the oversight of dual use life sciences research.
+Researchers.
+Researchers are the most critical element in the oversight of dual use life sciences research.
 They know the work best and are in the best position to anticipate the types of knowledge, products, or technologies that might be generated, the potential for misuse, and the degree of immediacy of that threat.
 However, to fulfill this responsibility, the principal investigator (PI) must be cognizant of the concept of dual use research of concern and aware of the risk that technologies or information produced by life sciences research may be misused.
-Researchers thus have a professional responsibility to be aware of dual use research issues and concerns, to be aware of the implications of their work and the various ways in which information from their work could be used, and to take steps to minimize misuse of their work.
+Researchers thus have a professional responsibility to be aware of dual use research issues and concerns, to be aware of the implications of their work and the various ways in which information from their work could be misused, and to take steps to minimize misuse of their work.
 This includes being knowledgeable about and complying with all local and federal policies for oversight of dual use research, ensuring that their own dual use research training and that of their staff is current, assessing their own work and that of their research personnel for dual use potential on an ongoing basis, and communicating dual use research in a responsible manner.

-Researchers should carry out their work in an ethical and responsible manner, adhering to the standards of conduct described in the NSABB "Considerations in developing a code of conduct for dual use research in the life sciences" (see Appendix 2).
+Researchers should carry out their work in an ethical and responsible manner, adhering to the standards of conduct described in the NSABB document "Considerations in Developing a Code of Conduct for Dual Use Research in the Life Sciences" (see Appendix 3).

-Researchers should also provide formal assurance to their institution, on an annual basis, that they are assessing their work for potential dual use of concern.
-The NSABB also recommends that there be a mechanism, such as a check box, on new grant applications and competing renewals, whereby the investigator notes that the dual use potential of the proposed work has been evaluated and indicates whether there is such potential.
-The Board recognizes that these mechanisms will need to be implemented by science funding entities.
+On an annual basis, researchers should also provide formal assurance to their institutions that they are assessing their work for potential dual use of concern.
+The NSABB also recommends that there be a mechanism, such as a check box, on new grant applications and competing renewals, indicating that the dual use potential of the proposed work has been evaluated and whether there is such potential.
+The NSABB recognizes that these mechanisms will need to be implemented by science funding entities.